This section provides guidance on:

 Finalising a winding-up when a controller is still appointed

-When a controller role exists, we expect that a liquidator will continue in their role, lodging Form 5602 Annual administration return and complying with other duties, until any controller has finalised their role.
-Once the controller’s appointment ceases, the liquidator can then finalise the winding-up by lodging Form 5603 End of administration return.
+When a controller role exists, we expect that a liquidator will continue in their role until the controller has finalised their role.
+As the liquidator, you should continue lodging Form 5602 Annual administration return and complying with your other duties.
+Once the controller’s appointment ceases, you can then finalise the winding-up by lodging Form 5603 End of administration return.

-Timely completion of the liquidation may require the liquidator communicating regularly with other external administrators or controllers about the status of their role(s).
+Timely completion of the liquidation may require you to communicate regularly with other external administrators or controllers about the status of their role(s).

 Cancellation of meetings